 In the Master’s thesis, you must prove your ability to do scientific work, manage research methods and demonstrate skill in scientific writing.
 The thesis will involve theoretical and practical analyses of research problems and to clearly report the results.
 These research problems may be associated with the capstone project or real issues provided by companies.

-- to train students in presentation and argumentation skills, both oral and written
+- Train students in presentation and argumentation skills, both oral and written.

 The capstone project is a year-long team project of 5-8 members to implement a working solution to a real-life challenge.
 Topics are driven by the real needs of companies, communities and research groups and will require working with a real customer.

-- Analyse and communicate progress and performance of the project
+- Analyse and communicate the progress and performance of the project.

 Satellite Campus in Namibia